 Team

-Sophia is a Rowland Fellow and Principal Investigator at the Rowland Institute at Harvard University.
-She received her B.A. in Chemistry and Biology from Cornell University, where she conducted research at the chemistry-biology interface and developed a love for interdisciplinary problem-solving for human health.
-She earned her Ph.D. in Chemistry from Stanford University in 2025 as a Bio-X Graduate Fellow.
-Sophia’s doctoral research uncovered fundamental new roles of glycans (complex sugar molecules) in the brain vasculature, demonstrating how they regulate blood–brain barrier function and can be leveraged to improve brain health.
-This work forms the foundation of her laboratory’s efforts to decode glycans in the brain and open new avenues for treating brain aging and disease.
+Sophia is a Principal Investigator at the Rowland Institute at Harvard University.
+She received her B.A. in Chemistry and Biology from Cornell University, where she conducted research at the chemistry-biology interface and developed a deep interest in interdisciplinary problem-solving for human health.
+She earned her Ph.D. in Chemistry from Stanford University as a Bio-X Graduate Fellow and launched her independent laboratory at Harvard in fall 2025.
+Her research investigates fundamental roles for glycans in the brain, uncovering how these complex sugar molecules regulate brain barrier function and can be harnessed to improve brain health in aging and disease.
 Beyond the lab, Sophia is passionate about running, casual biohacking, being in nature, and learning new things.

 Sophia M. Shi, Principal Investigator